RoschildRui/RoschildRui.github.io/_includes/about/en.md

 ### Areas of Interest
 - Pre-training, fine-tuning, and inference of large language models
 - Research on NLP algorithms
-- Low-market-cap random forest quantitative trading strategies
+- Low-market-cap quantitative trading strategies
 - Kaggle competitions

 ### Project and Competition Experience